FusionAuth/fusionauth-site/site/_posts/2020-10-01-updating-crufty-php-application.md

 You'll need to have a few things set up before you get going.

 * A running instance of FusionAuth.
 If you don't have this, check out the [5 minute setup guide](/docs/v1/tech/5-minute-setup-guide).
-* A modern PHP.
+* A modern version of PHP.
 This code was tested with php 7.3.11.

 ## Introducing the legacy app